arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ### Update Using the BLE Interface

-Ensure that the cloud sketch has enabled the BLEAgent, via `thingProperties.h`.
+Ensure that the Cloud sketch has enabled the BLEAgent, via `thingProperties.h`.
 This is enabled by default if the board has been registered with Provisioning 2.0.
 If you need to enable it, please have a look at [this documentation](https://docs.arduino.cc/arduino-cloud/cloud-interface/sketches).

 You can update the network settings from the detail page of the device on the Arduino Cloud webpage or the mobile app.